QUALIFICATIONS FOR A SELF-HELP HOME

 You must be willing to work at least 35 hours per week on all the houses within your group until they are finished (an average of 8-10 months should be expected).
 The individuals on the mortgage are required to work at least half of the 35 hours per week.
 You can have friends or family help with the other half of the required 35 hours per week.
 If you do not have other volunteers to help you with the hours, all 35 hours will need to be completed by the mortgage holder(s).
-Please note that there are mandatory work-hours required from each family.
-Each family must work on Saturdays from 8:00 a.m. to 2:00 p.m.
+Please note that there are mandatory work hours required from each family.
+Each family must work the minimum amount of hours on Saturdays from 8:00 a.m. to 2:00 p.m.
 Along with that, families are also required to work at least two other days during the work-week.

 You cannot have a payment shock exceeding 100% of your monthly housing payment.
 For example, if your current rent is $600.00 per month and your potential mortgage payment is $1,201.00 per month, your payment shock would exceed the limit.
 You do have other payment shock options, please contact our office for more information.

 Self-Help Homes recommends having at least $5,000.00 in your savings account at the time of application.
 This will help ensure that you have the adequate funds to cover the required expenses.